 While inflation and rising interest rates are things beyond our control, you should act more prudent and plan your finances before taking a SORA home loan.
 One should always consider the worst-case scenario and ensure they have enough savings for a rainy day.

 Understand that low promotional interest rates may look attractive from the top but may not be what you need.
 Choosing a SORA home loan package only by calculating the costs in the first year could be a big financial mistake you can avoid.
-Do the maths and calculate the overall costs over the lifespan of the loan package before making a decision.
+Do the maths and calculate the overall costs over the lifespan of the lock in period and any penalties involved before making a decision.

 The relationship between US Fed interest rate hikes and home loans in Singapore is complex but...